 The Sigma Iota Rho (SIR) Journal of International Relations is looking for submissions from undergraduate students for its print and online journal.
-The 18th Volume of the SIR Journal of International Relations is set for publication in spring 2016, and submissions will be open until December 6, 2015.
+The 20th Volume of the SIR Journal of International Relations is set for publication in spring 2018, and submissions will be open until January 31, 2018 at 11:59 pm.
 The online edition, SIRJournal.org, will maintain an interactive discussion of current affairs in international relations, with regular posts, updates, announcements and comment features throughout the academic year; submissions are rolling.

-The Journal has a circulation of 3,000 copies, which are distributed to over 120 undergraduate international relations programs and APSIA graduate international relations schools.
-Each edition includes a featured article by a leading voice in international relations—previous headliners have included Former Secretary of State Henry Kissinger, Vice President Joe Biden, Margaret Chan, Director-General of the World Health Organization, Richard Haass, president of the Council on Foreign Relations, and Robert Zoellick, president of the World Bank.
+The Journal has a circulation of 3,000 copies, which are distributed to over 200 undergraduate international relations programs and APSIA graduate international relations schools.
+Each edition includes a featured article by a leading voice in international relations—previous headliners have included Former Secretary of State Madeleine Albright; Former Secretary of State Henry Kissinger; Vice President Joe Biden; Margaret Chan, Director-General of the World Health Organization; Richard Haass, president of the Council on Foreign Relations; and Robert Zoellick, president of the World Bank.

 Send submissions & questions to the editorial board @ email@example.com